jcannon04/jcannon04.github.io/102/class01/README.md

 But inserting two newlines between lines starts a new paragraph and inserting only one just starts a new line

+## Task Lists

+Task lists allow for you to make checkboxes in Mark down.
+Simply start with an asterisk like a regular list then the put either empty square brackets for uncompleted tasks or put an x in the brackets for a completed task
+* [x] Task 1
+* [x] Task 2
+* [] Task 3

 ## Youtube Videos

 You can't directly imbed youtube videos but you can link them with a their thumbnail photo